 - BISSKL 375 Academic Research and Writing Seminar

 In recent years my research has turned toward the emotional and mental health impacts of climate disruption and environmental loss.
 My seminar on "Eco-Grief and Climate Anxiety" has been featured in The Seattle Times, Los Angeles Times, High Country News, The Washington Post, Grist, Medium, NBC News, and many other publications and podcasts.
 In an effort to connect this work to the broader public I regularly give lectures on the topic and am collaborating with partners beyond the university (activists, psychologists, educators, and scientists) to provide resources and workshops on navigating the emotional terrain of our climate crisis.
 This year I received a grant from the Rachel Carson Center in Munich to co-facilitate an interdisciplinary series focusing on Eco-Grief and the Climate Generation.
 This project, titled "An Existential Toolkit for Climate Justice Educators," will launch in summer 2020.

 In other scholarly publications I have explored topics including the role of "multi-sensory" experience in environmental education, representations of nature in utopian literature, and the ecology of terraforming in science fiction.

-"The Art of Grieving: Environmental Humanities in the Age of Eco-Anxiety" (submitted for review, 2019)
+"The Art of Grieving: Environmental Humanities in the Age of Eco-Anxiety" (under review, 2020)

 Gardenland: Nature, Fantasy and Everyday Practice.
 Athens, Georgia: University of Georgia Press, 2018.

 “Multi-Sensory Experience and Environmental Encounter: Rethinking the Sustainability of Humanities Education.”
 Interdisciplinary Environmental Review, Vol. 16, Nos.
 2/3/4 (2015), 253–266.